Introduction

 walletDefault

-- Create Wallet
+Step 2: Create a Wallet

-- When calling the endpoint, you will need to include an
+- When calling the endpoint, you will need to include an id of the existing

 walletTerms

-field that the endpoint expects to receive. - Contact Unit to enter other Wallet Terms configurations under your organization.
+name (e.g., walletDefault in sandbox). - Contact Unit to enter other Wallet Terms configurations under your organization.